Atosito/Steam-Trade-Bot-TF2-/README.md

 - Edit config.js file.
 - Edit DBPrices.json
+	### Model
     	"Item name as it appears in inventory": {

     	"craftable": "Craftable" or "Non-Craftable",

     	"buy": price to buy in refs(13.11),

     	"sell": price to sell in refs(13.22)
   		}